ankur-rise/impulse-fragment/README.md

 # deep-think-code
-My First Repository, where i'll put demos and my stuffs
+My First Repository, where i'll some impulse code.